Aerial View of Dallas Love Field Airport

 Dallas Love Field Airport Q&A

-The airport offers a variety of dining and shopping options.
-For a complete list and locations of restaurants, bars, shops, and newsstands, plan your visit using this guide here.
+The airport offers a variety of food and beverage options, including Starbucks, Whataburger, and Cinnabon.
+There are also several shops and services available, such as newsstands, gift shops, and currency exchange.
+For a complete list of restaurants, bars, shops, and news stands, you can plan your visit using this guide.

 The airport offers both covered and uncovered parking in its garages and lots, with over 6,000 spaces available.
-For more details about parking options and rates, as well as off-airport parking, click here.
+There are also designated handicapped parking spaces in all of its parking facilities.
+For more details, you can visit the parking page.

-The airport offers several passenger services, including free Wifi, Lost and Found, children's play areas, special-needs services, banking services, and medical assistance.
-For more information on these services, visit the Wifi page and Lost and Found page.
+The airport provides a variety of services including free Wifi, lost and found office, children's play areas, special-needs services, banking services, and medical assistance.
+For more information, you can visit the respective pages for Wifi, Lost and Found, and Banking.